An Introduction to the Function of Cells in Everyday Life

-Adult stem cells are able to be transferred into any single organ in the body since stem cells have the capacity to develop many diverse types of differentiated cells.
+Adult cells are able to be transferred into any single organ in the body since cells have the capacity to develop many diverse types of differentiated cells.
 Since they have the ability to self-renew indefinitely, they have the capability to divide many times and specialize to promote the healing of organs while still sustaining the original undifferentiated cell.

 Lung Disease Treatment Options

 At this point, the cells are extracted from the patient’s body either through bone marrow or blood.
-The stem cells are then isolated by a trained professional.
-Almost immediately, the stem cells are returned to the patient intravenously.
+The cells are then isolated by a trained professional.
+Almost immediately, the cells are returned to the patient intravenously.
 Once the cells are returned to the patient, they will begin to promote the healing of lung tissue.
 With their ability to continually replicate, the lungs grow stronger, and patients are able to breathe easier.
 The hope is not to cure lung disease, but to improve a patient’s quality of life.